Tuncay Özkan

 Ahmet Tuncay Özkan (born 14 August 1966) is a Turkish journalist, writer and politician.
-He was arrested on September 27, 2008, in relation to the odatv case of the Ergenekon trials, and in August 2013 he was sentenced to aggravated life imprisonment.
+He was arrested on September 27, 2008, in relation to the odatv case of the Ergenekon trials, and in August 2013 he was sentenced to aggravated life imprisonment and released a year later.

 Career

 Tuncay Özkan began his career in journalism in 1981 as a local reporter in Ankara.
 Three years later, he was hired by Hürün newspaper published by the group Hürriyet.
 From 1988 to 1993, Tuncay Özkan worked for the Kemalist daily Cumhuriyet and then moved to the popular private television channel called Show TV to work as a correspondent in Ankara for their political show Arena.
 In 1995, he started with another private channel Kanal D where he worked as the general news manager (1996-2002).

 In June 2002, he went back to Show TV to work as general news manager.
 In June 2002, he was appointed as the CEO of Çukurova Media Group, a position he left in December 2003 to create his own television channel called Kanaltürk.
 On May 13, 2008, he sold this Kanaltürk with all its related side companies to Akın İpek, CEO of Koza Madencilik A.Ş.
 In September 2008, Tuncay Özkan founded a new television channel called Kanal Biz which was forced to close one year later due to financial difficulties at the time.
 Tuncay Özkan also worked for many years as a columnist for several Turkish national newspapers (Radikal, Milliyet and Akşam).